20 Jewish Wedding Traditions, Rituals & Customs to Know

 Nothing says "Jewish wedding" more than the sound of breaking glass.
 But what's the point?
 Depending on whom you ask, the breaking of the wineglass is, among other things: a symbol of the destruction of the Temple in Jerusalem, a representation of the fragility of human relationships and a reminder that marriage changes the lives of individuals forever.
 It's also the official signal to shout, "Mazel Tov!" and start partying.
 There's no law putting the man's foot to the task.
 If you're game, the couple can break the glass together with one swift kick in unison.

 Now it's time to shout, "Mazel Tov!" and start partying.
 Mazel Tov is used like "congratulations," but literally means "good fortune," which is a lovely wish for a new couple at the end of a Jewish wedding ceremony.

 In a day filled with chaos, the yihud — or "seclusion" — is a standout ritual that lets you focus on the days true purpose: your new partnership.
-Immediately after the ceremony, bride and groom retreat to a private room for 15 minutes of personal time.
+Immediately after the ceremony, the newlyweds retreat to a private room for 15 minutes of personal time.
 No in-laws, no seating arrangement charts, no videographer.
 Just you and your new spouse staring into each other's eyes.
-In days of old, bride and groom would retreat to a nearby tent for a little undercover nookie action.
+In days of old, bride and groom would retreat to a nearby tent to consummate the marriage.
 This isn't done much these days, but its customary for newlyweds to seize the yihud moment and feed each other a bite or two of their first meal together.

 The wedding meal and reception starts with a blessing, or hamotzi, over a beautiful loaf of challah, the traditional braided Shabbat and holiday bread which symbolizes love.